pgularski/rdirmapper.vim/README.md

 ```

 # Sample config
-Place the `.rdirmapper` file in the project's directory.
+Place the `.rdirmapper` file in the project's directory:

-.rdirmapper:
 ```
 [example-server]
 ; Use ~/.ssh/config by default